RuPay: RuPay On-the-Go

 NPCI on the eve of Global Fintech Festival 2021 launched RuPay On-the-Go interoperable, open-loop contactless solution that are made available on smartwatch and other personal electronic accessories eliminating the need to carry physical card.

+A partnership between NPCI and the TATA for 2024 Indian Premier League has been launched.
+A limited number of guests will be able to purchase a special wristband and other items for the playoffs and final.
+The special wristband will be from "RuPay On-The-Go" series.
+The gadget will serve as a contactless payment method after the cricketing event in addition to providing seamless access control during the event.

+At the Global Fintech Fest 2024, Airtel Payments Bank, in collaboration with Noise and the National Payments Corporation of India (NPCI), launched a smartwatch that incorporates RuPay chip embedded in the dial, enabling direct payments.
+Tap-and-pay transactions are made easier by the smartwatch's support for National Common Mobility Card (NCMC) technology.
+Users can pay at a variety of retail sites and public transportation hubs, including as bus stops, metro stations, and parking lots.
+Users may choose between contactless purchases and monthly passes on the device, as well as handle transportation concessions.
+A PIN is required to conduct transactions over ₹5,000, whereas transactions under this amount can be performed without one.

 NPCI Tokenisation System

 In view of RBI guidelines on card payment, NPCI on 21 October 2021 launched Token Reference On File (TROF) service that will help keep RuPay card details into RuPay Network Secure Vault.
 This will help share unique token reference ID number instead of actual card details between customers, merchants and banks for transactions and stop identity theft and hacks.

 On 6 December 2021, PayPhi became the first digital payment platform in the country to officially certified for RuPay Tokenisation System.

 BharatQR

 This is developed by NPCI in collaboration with Mastercard, and Visa as an integrated interoperable QR code based payment system and was launched in September 2016.
 It facilitates users to transfer their money from one source to another without the need of physical cards.
 The money transferred through BharatQR is received directly in the user's linked bank account using IMPS.
 It provides a common interface between RuPay, Mastercard, Visa, American Express as opposed to other such individual proprietary systems.
 BharatQR is supported on both Android and iOS devices.
 Bijlipay, an end to end digital payment solutions company, is the first Indian Point-of-Sale (PoS) devices providing company to enable Bharat QR code on the screens of its POS machines.
 According to RBI, the Bharat QR Code is the world's first inter-operable payment acceptance solution.